-Name Independent Supplementary Reason for appointment director information Eriko Tanabe Nothing to note in particular Having engaged in multiple projects centering on the IT field at TEMPSTAFF CO., LTD. (currently PERSOL TEMPSTAFF CO., LTD.), including the construction of websites and online systems provided by said company, Ms. Eriko Tanabe has extensive management experience.
-Dip believes that she can be expected to continue providing valuable advice and perform oversight and supervisory functions for the Company by utilizing her unique perspective as a woman on businesses related to personnel recruiting services and the Internet in managing the Company as well as in product development.
-For these reasons, the Company has judged her to be suitable for the position of outside board director and appointed her to the post.
-Ms. Tanabe has also been designated as an independent director of dip since there is no risk of a
+Name Independent Supplementary Reason for appointment

+director information

+Eriko Tanabe 0 No material fact to report Having engaged in numerous

+projects centering on the IT

+field at TEMPSTAFF CO.,

+LTD. (currently PERSOL

+TEMPSTAFF CO., LTD.),

+including the construction of

+websites and online systems

+provided by said company,

+Mo Friko Tanaha has

+Ms. Eriko Tanabe has

+extensive management

+experience.
+Dip believes that

+she can be expected to

+continue providing valuable

+advice and perform oversight

+and supervisory functions for

+dip by utilizing her unique

+perspective as a woman on

+businesses related to

+personnel recruiting services

+and the Internet in the

+management of dip as well as

+in product development.
+For

+these reasons, dip has

+judged her to be suitable for

+the position of outside board

+director and appointed her to

+the post.

+Ms. Tanabe has also been

+designated as an

+independent officer of dip

+since there is no risk of a

 conflict of interest with

 general shareholders as she

-·
+is not involved in dip's

 business and does not

 receive remuneration from

 dip as a consultant,

-accounting specialist, or
+accounting specialist, or legal

-legal professional in addition
+professional in addition to the

-to the customary

-remuneration.
+customary remuneration.

-Kuniyoshi Mabuchi 0 Nothing to note in Mr. Kuniyoshi Mabuchi has
+Kuniyoshi Mabuchi 0 No material fact to report Mr. Kuniyoshi Mabuchi has

-particular extensive management
+extensive management

-experience as the manager
+experience as the manager of

-of multiple business
+multiple business

-corporations including global

-companies.
-Along with his

-extensive experience and a

-high level of knowledge in the

-latest technologies, such as

-digital marketing and

-Al/blockchain, dip believes

-that he can be expected to

-provide valuable advice and

-perform oversight and

-supervisory functions for the

-Company.
-Therefore, dip has

-judged him to be suitable for

-the position of outside board

-director and appointed him to

-the post.

-Mr. Mabuchi will also be

-designated as an

-independent director of dip

-since there is no risk of a

-conflict of interest with

-general shareholders as he
+corporations including global companies.
+Along with his extensive experience and a high level of knowledge in the latest technologies, such as digital marketing Al/blockchain, dip believes that he can be expected to provide valuable advice and perform oversight and supervisory functions.
+For dip these reasons, has judged him to be suitable for the position of outside board director and appointed him to the post.
+Mr. Mabuchi will also be designated as an independent officer of dip since there is no risk of a conflict of interest with general shareholders as he is not involved in dip's business receive does not and remuneration from dip as a consultant, accounting specialist, legal or professional in addition to the customary remuneration.